gmazzap/Pentothal/README.md

 - `pool(...$predicates)` Return a predicate that returns `true` when any of the given predicates returns true
 - `combineCallbacks(array $predicates)` Like `combine()` but accepts an array of predicates
 - `poolCallbacks(...$predicates)` Like `pool()` but accepts an array of predicates
-- `combineMap($predicates)` Takes a map of predicates and return a predicates that applies to a map value, returns true when all the predicates return true
+- `combineMap(array $predicates)` Takes a map of predicates and return a predicates that applies to a map value, returns true when all the predicates return true
-- `poolMap($predicates)` Like combineMap, but the returned predicates return `true` when any the predicates returns `true`
+- `poolMap(array $predicates)` Like combineMap, but the returned predicates return `true` when any the predicates returns `true`

 ## Quite Complex Example